athena-labz/athena/README.md

 reliable and qualified and decide to actually request her services.
 For that he would need to provide his signature token and lock the same amount of trust tokens TT provided by Alice, as well as, the amount of DSET Alice set as her service price.
-Let us assume TT + Service fees = 60 DSET.
+Let us assume Trust Token + Service fees = 60 DSET.

 Supposing Alice is not meeting the agreed terms and decides to write a book with only 100 pages (against the rules she herself defined and confirmed), Bob could